AdaCore/gnat-docker/README.md

 The repository has the following directories:

-- `gnatpro-deps/` Dockerfile for a basic image used to build the GNAT Pro toolsuite.
+- `gnatpro-deps/` Dockerfile for a base image used to build the GNAT Pro toolsuite.
 - `gnatpro/` Dockerfile for building a working compiler container, using a user-provided GNAT Pro release package.